sky-guide/backend-test/README.md

 ## TASK

-* Match design on /page/index and /page/show/[page_name] pages according to the image provided.
+* Implement the 'TODOs' in the /page/index and /page/show files (found in grails-app/views)
-* Make columns of the tables sortable.
+* Make columns of the tables sortable
+* Match design of the implemented pages according to provided specifications
+* (Bonus) Implement the functional test provided in BaseFunctionalSpec.groovy

+Preferably your solution should use AngularJS and SASS frameworks but this is not a hard requirement.

- * We have provided two JSON feeds in order for easier integration of data into a JS app
+We have provided two JSON feeds in order for easier integration of data into a JS app:
 * /page/show.json for all pages
 * /page/show/[page_name].json for specific page versions

-Preferably your solution should use AngularJS and SASS frameworks but this is not a hard requirement.

 ## FILES